In this module we will learn about pump head and delta T. We will also learn about chilled water flow.

 Recall that the pump circulates chilled water from the chiller system and returns it to the chiller system.
 The pump should circulate the chilled water up to the total height of the building.
 The maximum height that the pump can circulate is the pump head.

 The pump head is the height to which the pump can lift the water directly.
 It is measured in metres or feet.
-Pump head is useful because it tells the pump capacity to do a job.
+A pump head is useful because it tells the pump capacity to do a job.

 If we want to pump cold water to a building height of 50 metres, but the pump has a head of 30 metres, the cold water will not circulate.
 We have to choose a pump with more than 50m head or use two pumps with 30m head.